DOC'S BOOKS &ARTICLES

 suck up water like a sponge.
 Shelf life was awful.
 It went nowhere commercially.
 Later developments by

-different companies included Arco, Black Canyon and CleanShot., of which only CleanShot has survived.
+different companies included Arco, Black Canyon and CleanShot., none of which have survived.

 Arco was a yellowish sandy appearing granulated powder.
 It ignited at temperatures just slightly